The world has evolved, and so have we.

 • MSME: Micro, small, and medium enterprises

-• Inclusive: Supporting entrepreneurship and economic opportunities for refugees, migrants, women, youth, and other marginalized or under-represented communities.
+• Inclusive: Supporting entrepreneurship and economic opportunities for marginalized and under-represented communities including youth, women, refugees, migrants and others.

 • Impact-driven: Supporting innovation, entrepreneurship, and enterprises that help achieve the UN Sustainable Development Goals, with a focus on our top 5 priority impact areas.